root-project/web/manual/io/index.md

 }
 {% endhighlight %}

-The output is of such an `iterate.C` ROOT macro could be:
+The output of such an `iterate.C` ROOT macro could be:

 ```
 root[] .x iterate.C